-The Swedish Agency for Marine and Water Management is funding several projects which aim to identify options to reduce the release of pharmaceutical residues to aquatic environment.
+The Swedish Agency for Marine and Water Management has funded several projects which aim to identify options to reduce the release of pharmaceutical residues to aquatic environment.

 Pharmaceuticals and other hazardous substances are released to our waters through municipal wastewater treatment plants (MWWP).
 The effects of pharmaceutical substances depend on the sensitivity of the receiving waters.
 The effects that pharmaceuticals have in the water environment is largely unknown, but hormones such as ethinylestradiol have s been linked to the feminization of male fish and psychotherapeutic drugs have also been reported to alter fish behaviour.
 Active substances of certain pharmaceuticals have been found way out in the Baltic Sea.

 Several strategies are necessary to reduce the release of pharmaceuticals to the environment, ranging from development of new pharmaceuticals, to changes relating to their production, use, waste disposal and wastewater treatment.